The Jeep Grand Wagoneer’s design virtually never changed, making it one of the few automobiles that connected entire generations of people.

 It rang.
 Mrs. Wooten answered.
 I tried to explain I was the tall guy who cornered her at Wells Fargo.
 For a moment, she sat silently on the other end.
 “Oh yes!” she said, finally.
 “We’ve run so many errands today, I forgot I’d gone to the bank.”

 We spoke, and we agreed on a time for me to come over that afternoon to look at it before dark, and soon I was driving into the country to find this Wagoneer.

-Friday evening was cold, and there wasn’t much daylight left, but Jimmy gave me the keys and we hopped in the Wagoneer and took it out for a drive.
+It was cold, and there wasn’t much daylight left, but Jimmy gave me the keys and we hopped in the Wagoneer and took it out for a drive.
 I couldn’t believe what I was finding here–I knew enough to know that these cars often rot from underneath, but I couldn’t see any rust.
 Their interiors can look dumpy, but this one was remarkably clean for a 1987 model.
 Jimmy had kept everything in its best condition, waxing the exterior twice a year, polishing the chrome, faithfully servicing the motor.
 The engine started without hesitation and didn’t knock or rattle; the transmission shifted through each gear smoothly; the steering was infamously vague.
 It was slow and a bit noisy, and I loved it.

 Everything in the car was simple, no-frills.
-Under the hood was the rebuilt V8, and everything was visible, with plenty of room to wrench on it when the time came.
+Under the hood was the rebuilt AMC 360 V8, and everything was visible, with plenty of room to wrench on it when the time came.
 There are no computers or screens in an old Wagoneer.